ULL-PFPDI-GITBOOK-1617/Elaboracion-de-Material-Docente-con-GitBook/syntax/markdown.md

 > the present is our past.
 ```

+As Kanye West said:
+> We're living the future so
+> the present is our past.

 ### Tables {#tables}

 You can create tables by assembling a list of words and dividing them with hyphens `-` (for the first row), and then separating each column with a pipe `|`: